NicholasMarshall1/SOC-Analyst-Portfolio/01-Live-SOC-Monitoring/triage-log.md

 * An unauthenticated HTTPS POST request was sent from the external IP 107.191.58.76 to SharePoint01 (172.16.20.17) on port 443.
 * The request targeted The request targeted '/_layouts/15/ToolPane.aspx' which is the SharePoint application page/path.
-* The HTTP response code was 200 which indicates that the request was succesfully processed.
 * cmd.exe executed commands that referenced a external payload from the IP 107.191.58.76.
 * The same external IP appeared in both the SharePoint request and subsequent payload-related activity.

+**Analysis:**

+* The HTTP response code was 200 which indicates that the request was succesfully processed.

 **Classification:** True Positive - Malicious